top of page

 "Does my financial advisor have my best interest in mind?
 When there is a market correction and the value of my portfolio drops 10-20% is he/she the person I want by my side to guide me through the storm?"

-These are tough questions to ask, but there are very important.
+These are tough questions to ask, but they are very important.
 So the next time you meet with your advisor, take a look at how he speaks to you about your investments.

 Is he genuinely interested?